What We Do

 Under the pandemic, sad and depressing news are dominating the papers and screens.
 Urged by the recognition that we need a place to come together to think about how we can overcome this crisis and build a stronger bond in the region, project THE LEADS ASIA was initiated by a few Alumni of Bai Xian Asian Future Leaders Scholarship Program.

-Our editing process is based on the methods of Constructive Journalism, the “Journalism for Tomorrow”, which is newly introduced by a Danish journalist Ulrik Haagerup who is also the founder of Constructive Institute at Aarhus University.
+Our editing process is based on the methods of Constructive Journalism, the “Journalism for Tomorrow”, introduced by a Danish journalist Ulrik Haagerup at Constructive Institute.

 With writers coming from all over, unable to meet, and unable to have a main fact-checker at the organization, we cannot prevent all the misinformation from happening.